Foreign relations of India: Southeast

 In 1950, the first President of Indonesia – Sukarno called upon the peoples of Indonesia and India to "intensify the cordial relations" that had existed between the two countries "for more than 1000 years" before they had been "disrupted" by colonial powers.
 In the spring of 1966, the foreign ministers of both countries began speaking again of an era of friendly relations.
-India had supported Indonesian independence and Nehru had raised the Indonesian question in the United Nations Security Council.
+India had supported Indonesian independence, and Nehru had raised the Indonesian question in the United Nations Security Council.

 India has an embassy in Jakarta and Indonesia operates an embassy in Delhi.
 India regards Indonesia as a key member of ASEAN.
 Today, both countries maintain cooperative and friendly relations.
-India and Indonesia are one of the few (and also one of the largest) democracies in the Asian region which can be projected as a real democracy.
+India and Indonesia are two of the few (and also one of the largest) democracies in the Asian region that can be projected as a real democracy.
 Both nations had agreed to establish a strategic partnership.
 As fellow Asian democracies that share common values, it is natural for both countries to nurture and foster strategic alliances.
 Indonesia and India are member states of the G-20, the E7, the Non-Aligned Movement, and the United Nations.